skip to Main Content

 Chilly’s hot spot before and after treatment.

 Hot spots are most common on the face, neck, and thighs, but they can affect any area of the body.
-Chilly tends to get them on his front leg.
+Chilly tended to get them on his front leg.
 If your dog develops a hot spot, you’ll notice patches of fur loss and red, itchy skin.
 It may ooze a little too.
-Hot spots develop quickly and can be quite uncomfortable for your dog, but with the right treatment they usually heal quickly too.
+Hot spots develop quickly and can be quite uncomfortable for your dog, but with the right treatment, they usually heal quickly too.

 What Causes Hot Spots on Dogs?